SavicStefan/CP/Ja/Tips.md

 29. Izaberi dva puta koja se ne seku da im je proizvod najveci \
 https://codeforces.com/contest/14/problem/D

-30. There is theorem that a graph admits an orientation to a strongly connected digraph if and only if every edge is part of what a cycle    \ https://codeforces.com/problemset/problem/118/E
+30. There is theorem that a graph admits an orientation to a strongly connected digraph if and only if every edge is part of what a cycle.
+To znaci i da ako graph nema bridges, svaki cvor pripada barem jednom cycle      \
+https://codeforces.com/problemset/problem/118/E